The Kay Kidde Achievement Center

 The Day Center

-The Day Center is open year-round – Monday through Friday from 12:00 pm to 5:00 pm.
-These are temporary hours during the COVID-19 pandemic.
+The Day Center is open year-round – Monday through Friday from 10:00 am to 4:00 pm.
+During the winter months, November through April, the Day Center is also open weekends from 12:00 pm to 4:00 pm.

 The Day Center offers respite and a sense of community for our guests.
 Guests can come in for a meal, obtain clean clothing, and receive individual assistance through case management, professional counseling, or other support services we provide.